letientai299/read-clrs/chapters/01/exercises.md

 1.1-5
 -----

-Q: Come up with a real-world problem in which only the best solution will do.
+**Q**: Come up with a real-world problem in which only the best solution will do.
 Then come up with one in which a solution that is "approximately" the best is good enough.

-A: Real world problem in which only the best solution will do.
+**A**: Real world problem in which only the best solution will do.

 - Sort students in a class based on their scores
 - Look up a text or pattern in a document